-Information provided in safety messages is important to your safety.
-Safety messages communicate the extent, magnitude and likelihood of injury associated with unsafe practices such as misuse or improper handling of the Allied equipment.
+Safety messages provide information that is important for your safety.
+These messages communicate the extent, magnitude and likelihood of injury associated with unsafe practices such as misuse or improper handling of the Allied equipment.
 Safety messages also explain how injury from potential hazards can be avoided.